Saniany3000/aws-mwaa-local-runner/README.md

 # About aws-mwaa-local-runner

 This repository provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally.
+It will be used to run a kernel migration project DAG.

 ## About the CLI